SelsabeelA/Arafix/README.md

-# AraFix - Arabic Text Processing and Diacritization Evaluation
+# AraFix - Arabic Text Correction (Pro and Post Processing and Diacritization Evaluation)

 A Python package for preprocessing Arabic text and evaluating diacritization models.